octobercms/docs/3.x/extend/extending.md

 ### Extending a Backend List

 This example will modify the [`backend.list.extendColumns`](https://octobercms.com/docs/api/backend/list/extendcolumns) global event of the `Backend\Widget\Lists` class and inject some extra columns values under the conditions that the list is being used to modify a user.
-This event is also subscribed inside the `boot` method of the [Plugin registration file](registration.md#oc-routing-and-initialization).
+This event is also subscribed inside the `boot` method of the plugin registration file.

 ```php
 // Extend all backend list usage